-Detail of the impacts of the preferred rehabilitation strategy should be discussed in the appropriate subsections of Section 4 (Environmental values and management of impacts) particularly with regard to such issues as final landform stability and subsidence (section 4.2.2), rehabilitation of flora (section 4.7.2) and the long-term quality of water in any final voids, if applicable (section 4.4.2).
+Detail of the impacts of the preferred rehabilitation strategy should be discussed in the appropriate subsections of section 4 (Environmental values and management of impacts).
 Implications for the long-term use and fate of the site should also be addressed, particularly with regard to the on-site disposal of waste and the site's inclusion on the Environmental Management Register or Contaminated Land Register.